 The writing courses begin with a review of sentence structure to verify that the students’ most basic skills are in place.
 We then move to the building blocks of all good writing: paragraphs.
 Using WriteNow!®’s copyrighted templates, students practice writing several different kinds of paragraphs: the classic five-sentence paragraph with a topic sentence, three supporting sentences, and a summary concluding sentence; variations on the classic that include both supporting and countering points; bullet-point paragraphs; and both introductory and concluding paragraphs.
 The third step is to proceed from writing strong paragraphs to combining them into outstanding essays and other literary forms.

-All teachers are experienced Early Learning Institute staff members.
+All teachers are experienced Heads Up!
+Early Learning Institute staff members.
 Materials and exercises are designed and prepared by Charles D. Bernstein, Ph.D., executive director of the writing program and president of Early Learning Institute.

 Every summer, Emerson School of Palo Alto and Hacienda School of Pleasanton open their doors and offer their innovative programs in a camp-like setting to outside students who want to share in the summer adventures.